leg100/otf/docs/docs/vcs_providers/forgejo.md

 ## Setup

 In OTF, VCS providers are set up within an organization.
 Select (or create) an organization, go to the VCS Providers tab, and click New Forgejo VCS Provider (Personal Token).
-Give it a name, and paste in the token.
+Give it a name, paste in the token, and ensure the URL is correct (e.g. `https://forgejo.example.com`).

 Once the VCS provider is created, you can attach it to a workspace.
 Go to the workspace's Settings menu, click "Connect to VCS", select the VCS provider, and select a git repo or type it in.
 This will install a webhook, setting up OTF to receive updates for pushes and pull requests.